Tesla Model Y: range, battery & charging

-Depending on which model you go for, the Model Y features either a 57.5kWh or 75kWh battery.
-It also offers three levels of brake energy recuperation, which can help maintain charge when on the road.
-That, combined with the energy efficiency Teslas are renowned for, and it’s no surprise that the company’s mid-size electric SUV boasts some of the longest figures in this class.
+Tesla likes to remain coy about a lot of things, including the size of the Model Y’s battery packs.
+However, industry stats tell us that the best-selling electric SUV is available with either 56kWh or 75kWh units, with three levels of regenerative braking to help maintain your level of charge when out on the road.
+That, combined with the energy efficiency Teslas are renowned for, means it’s no surprise that the Model Y boasts one of the longest range figures in its class.

 Tesla Model Y range

 Our test car was fitted with those 20-inch alloy wheels, and during our time with the Model Y Long Range it returned 3.8 miles per kWh, which equates to a real-world range of 285 miles.
-That’s pretty good, but we did do a lot of motorway miles with the Model Y Long Range, so that figure could be even better if you’re going slower or just driving around town.
+It’s worth noting, however, that we did cover a lot of motorway miles, so it’s possible that you could get even more range if you’re intending to spend most of your time driving around town.

 Finally, there’s the Model Y Performance, which uses the same 75kWh battery as the Long Range version but, because of its extra performance, range is slightly reduced to 319 miles.
-Compare that to its main rivals, the Ford Mustang Mach-E GT and Kia EV6 GT, which can cover up to 310 and 263 miles respectively on a full battery.
+That’s still a pretty strong figure, though you can expect your level of charge to plummet if you decide to make use of all the extra power that’s on offer.

 Fully recharging the entry-level Model Y’s 57.5kWh battery will take just over nine hours from a standard 7.4kW home wallbox, but that extends to nearly 12 hours if go for either the Long Range or Performance model.